piyush-jaiswal/summer-is-coming/set5/summer_is_coming/README.md

 The project is written in python3.7.

 ### Assumptions
-- If only one kingdom is competing, the ballet need not be conducted and he can be a ruler without forming allies.
 - Ability to form allies, when competing, and when already having previous ally, are problem specific.
 Hence their logic is not coupled in the member function ```form_allegiance``` in ```universe.py```.
 - Every consecutive ballot rounds, the remaining competing kingdoms lose their allies.
 The previously competing ones can form allegiances.
 - The data structures implemented with ```SortedKeyList``` have lookup and insert time of O(log n).
 If memory is not an issue, these can be replaced with python's inbuilt ```dict``` with lookup time of O(1).